SUPPLEMENT TO DEFENDANT’S PREVIOUS

 and do not refer to any tatoo or other identifying method for the dog.

-The certificates do not list any drugs for which the dog is supposed to be
+The certificates do not list any drugs for which the dog is supposed to

-is so crude and unprofessional that it proves the dog is not properly certified
+process it represents is so crude and unprofessional that it proves the

-or trained.
-There is not even any professional attempt made for verifying
+dog is not properly certified or trained.
+There is not even any professional

-that the dog represented to the court as “razor” today, is the same dog that
+attempt made for verifying that the dog represented to the court as “razor”

-was on the street on the date herein, or even the same dog referred to years
+today, is the same dog that was on the street on the date herein, or even

-ago in the training “certificates” as “razor.”
+the same dog referred to years ago in the training “certificates” as “razor.”

 B. The drug dog in this case was handled under conditions